 Note: Would you like to learn more about conditional logic?
 Please see our conditional logic tutorial for additional details and examples.

 For our example, we only want to use our first confirmation if the user chooses “Sales Question” as the reason for contact in their entry.
 To accomplish this, we’ll create a conditional logic rule that states, Use this confirmation if Reason for Contact is Sales Question.

 Our first conditional confirmation is now all set!

 Next, you can set up conditional logic for your second confirmation as well.
 Simply repeat this process for as many different confirmations as you’d like.

 Don’t forget to save any changes you make to your form before exiting the builder.

 Note: After setting up conditional logic, be sure to test out every condition by submitting entries to your form.
 For more recommendations on testing forms, please see our form pre-launch checklist.

 That’s it!
 You can now set up conditional logic for confirmations in your forms.

-Next, would you like to also set up conditional notification emails?
-This is a great way to provide your users with an even more custom experience, or to contact the relevant members of your team.
-Please check our our tutorial on conditional form notifications for all the details.
+Next, would you like to set up conditional notification emails, too?
+This is a great way to provide your users with an even more personalized experience or to contact relevant members of your team when users submit forms.
+Check out our tutorial on conditional form notifications for all the details.